BIBSYSDEV/NVA-Frontend/documentation/deployment/deployment.md

 ## AWS CodeBuild

 Codebuild is the AWS build service.
-This is used to install app dependencies, build the app, and run tests.
+This is used to install dependencies, build, and run tests for an app.
+We have three CodeBuild projects:

-TODO: describe `Promote-version`, and `e2e-test`
+- `Frontend-build`: Builds the React app and place the outputs in the `latest` build catalog.
+- `Promote-version`: A job that promotes the current `latest` build to a new build catalog with the current date as the name.
+- `e2e-test`: A job that runs e2e test towards a specified build version.

 ## AWS S3